-4.6 Rear Decks
+4.4 Rear Decks

 Rear decks on high visibility elevations must incorporate appropriate column design and railing design.
 The underside of all above grade decks must be appropriately finished or soffited.
 Second floor decks must be set back from the deck beneath.
-Decks for walk-out basement designs must be constructed concurrently with the home.
 Decks must be properly finished to complement the design of the house.
-They cannot be left in a raw wood state.
+They cannot be left in a raw wood state and must be stained or painted out to match the home.
 Spindles will not be permitted.

-4.7 Repetition
+4.5 Repetition

-To encourage originality, similar elevations may not be repeated within three lots of each other or directly across the street.
+To encourage originality, similar elevations may not be repeated within two lots of each other or directly across the street.
 Repetitive use of elevations will be monitored to ensure interesting streetscapes.
 Modifications to elevation treatments may be required accordingly.

-4.8 Retaining Walls
+4.6 Retaining Walls

 Retaining walls, if required, are the responsibility of the property owner and must not compromise the grading design of the lot.
 Natural elements such as rock and wood are preferred for construction of retaining structures.
 Allan Block can also be utilized and concrete is acceptable if appropriately finished to view.
-Retaining structures over 1.2 metres in height must be stepped to reduce the visual mass.
+Retaining structures over 1.2 meters in height must be stepped to reduce the visual mass.